ArthurDivanovic/RORT_Order_Management/README.md

 - `prob1.jl`: Defines the MILP problem associated to the order allocation problem.
 Only the objective function is not provided.
 This is covered in the file below.
 - `objectives.jl`: Gathers a coollection of functions that are associated to an objective.
 When one of these functions is called, it initiates a model of the problem thanks to the functions of `prob1.jl`.
 Then, the objective function is specified.
 The complete model and it's variables are finally returned.
 - `dantzigwolfe.jl`: Gathers the functions required to solve the Dantzig Wolfe "simple decomposition" of the order allocation problem.
+- `wentges.jl`: Implements the Wentges perturbation method for the Dantzig Wolfe decomposition.

 #### 3.1.b prob2 - Order Scheduling